-Lichfield District Council has a statutory duty to set a balanced budget in the first year of the five year MTFS, and to set out proposals to balance the further financial years 2018-21.
-The Chief Finance Officer has a statutory duty to ensure that the figures provided for estimating and financial planning are robust and will stand up audit scrutiny.
+Lichfield District Council has a statutory duty to set a balanced budget in the first year of the five year MTFS, and to set out proposals to balance the further financial years 2019-22.
+The Chief Finance Officer has a statutory duty to ensure that the figures provided for estimating and financial planning are robust and will stand up to audit scrutiny.
 The Council is also required to set Prudential Indicators for Capital Expenditure, financing and Treasury Management.

-Money Matters Reports are presented at three, six and eight month intervals to Cabinet and Overview and Scrutiny Committee, and financial projections are updated in these reports.
+Money Matters Reports are presented at three, six and eight month intervals to Cabinet and Briefing Notes to Overview and Scrutiny Committee, and financial projections are updated in these reports.

-Since 2013/14, there have been significant changes in local government finance ranging from the Localisation of Council Tax Support, wider welfare reforms and local retention of an element of business rates.
-These changes have introduced additional financial risks such as a major proportion of the Council's funding being dependent on the level of business rates growth or decline.
-Consequently, the Council implemented plans and strategies to manage these financial risks, for example the Fit for the Future (F4F) Programme introduced in May 2013.
+Since 2013/14, there have been significant changes in local government finance ranging from the Localisation of Council Tax Support, wider welfare reforms and local retention of an element of Business Rates.
+These changes have introduced additional financial risks such as a major proportion of the Council's funding being dependent on the level of Business Rates growth or decline.
+These risks will continue as the majority of the Council's key income streams (Business Rates, New Homes Bonus and fair funding) will be reviewed from 2020/21.
+In addition, there is a new pension fund valuation applicable from 2020/21.

+As a result of these ongoing changes, the Council implemented plans and strategies to manage these financial risks, for example the Fit for the Future Programme introduced in May 2013.

-F4F is the Council's transformation programme that aims to manage the change needed across the Council and its services in order to meet the challenges facing local government finances and to bridge the predicted revenue funding gap.
+Fit for the Future is the Council's transformation programme that aims to manage the change needed across the Council and its services in order to meet the challenges facing local government finances and to bridge the predicted revenue funding gap.
 Since its introduction the Programme has helped to identify a range of service improvements and deliver significant savings through a range of measures, including reductions in non-priority areas, changes to service standards, transferring assets and introducing or increasing charges for some services.